LadybirdBrowser/libjs-test262/README.md

 ```

 The repositories will only be cloned if they don't exist yet locally.
-If `SERENITY_SOURCE_DIR` is set, it will be used to compile the runner instead of cloning ladybird.
+If `LADYBIRD_SOURCE_DIR` is set, it will be used to compile the runner instead of cloning ladybird.

 Once that's done, run: